SuboptimalEng/cpp-tutorials/040-threads-mutex-vs-atomic/README.md

 ## Titles

-- Why "Atomic Lock-Free" C++ Code Still Locks Your CPU
+- Why Atomic "Lock-Free" C++ Code Still Locks Your CPU
-- Why a CPU Level Lock is 100x Faster Than an OS Mutex
+- Why an Atomic CPU Level Lock is 100x Faster Than an OS Mutex
-- Why a C++ Mutex Lock Costs Your CPU 5,000 Clock Cycles
+- Why a C++ Mutex Costs 5,000 CPU Clock Cycles (and how to fix it)

+- C++ Mutex vs Atomic Explained
 - C++ Mutex (OS) vs Atomics (CPU) Explained for Absolute Beginners

-- C++ Mutex vs Atomic Explained
-- What Actually Happens to a CPU During a std::atomic Operation

 ## References